Kullback-Leibler-Quadratic Optimal Control: Applications to Demand Dispatch

-\Cref{f:fridge_under_e} also demonstrates near-perfect tracking of a feasible signal.
-The reference signal in \Cref{f:fridge_over_e} has the same amplitude, but the period has been increased so that the energy limit of the refrigerator is violated; accurate tracking of this signal would require temperature deviations to exceed the deadband.
-Once again we observe a graceful truncation of the power signal.
+The two sets of plots in \Cref{f:wh_square_both} are distinguished by the reference signal.
+In each case the reference signal is a square wave.
+In (a) the signal is feasible, and in (b) it violates the energy limits of the collection of water heaters \cite{haosanpoovin15}.
+In \Cref{f:wh_square_both}~(a) it is seen that tracking is nearly perfect for sufficiently large $\kappa$.
+Tracking of the larger reference signal would require temperature deviations to exceed the deadband of the water heater.
+Instead, we observe in \Cref{f:wh_square_both}~(b) a graceful truncation of the reference signal.